pingcap/docs/pd-microservices.md

 </div>
 <div label="TiUP Playground">

-For details information on using TiUP Playground, see the following documents:
+For details information on using TiUP Playground, see the following document:

 - [Deploy PD microservices](/tiup/tiup-playground.md#deploy-pd-microservices)